user-grinch/RivoPhoneApp/README.md

-# Revo
+# Rivo

-**Revo** is a modern, feature-rich dialer app built using Flutter.
-Designed for seamless communication, Revo provides a sleek and user-friendly interface for managing calls and contacts.
+**Rivo** is a modern, feature-rich dialer app built using Flutter.
+Designed for seamless communication, Rivo provides a sleek and user-friendly interface for managing calls and contacts.

 ## Features
 - **Fast Dialing:** Quickly dial numbers with an intuitive interface.